Cost of Rework in Construction: 4 to 12% of Project Value

 The canonical datasets

 Three pieces of research carry most of the citation weight when construction rework cost comes up.
-The Construction Industry Institute (CII), based at the University of Texas at Austin, published Implementation Resource 153 (IR-153) summarising field rework data from 359 contractor-reported projects across heavy industrial and commercial construction.
+The Construction Industry Institute (CII), based at the University of Texas at Austin, published Implementation Resource 153 (IR-153), An Investigation of Field Rework in Industrial Construction, summarising field rework data from a database of 144 industrial construction projects.
 IR-153 remains the most-cited construction rework benchmark in North America.

 The National Institute of Standards and Technology General Construction Report GCR 04-867 (2004), Cost Analysis of Inadequate Interoperability in the US Capital Facilities Industry, estimated $15.8 billion in annual losses to the US construction industry from interoperability failures, the majority of which manifested as rework.
-The NIST CIB W-99 working group (Construction Industry Board working group 99) has published comparable studies internationally.
+That interoperability estimate remains the most-cited dollar figure for US construction waste of this kind.

-The Get It Right Initiative (GIRI) is a UK-based industry consortium that published The Costs of Avoidable Errors in 2018, calculating that UK construction loses 10 to 25% of project cost to avoidable error, with rework being the largest cost component.
-GIRI's headline figures are higher than the US CII averages, partly because GIRI counts the cost of defective work left in place (which CII excludes) and partly because the UK study captured residential as well as industrial work.
+The Get It Right Initiative (GIRI) is a UK-based industry consortium whose foundational research (carried out in 2015/16, the basis for the initiative launched in 2017) calculated that UK construction loses 10 to 25% of project cost to avoidable error, averaging around 21% once indirect costs and latent defects are counted, with the direct avoidable-error cost alone at roughly 5% of project value.
+GIRI's total figures are higher than the US CII direct averages, partly because GIRI counts the cost of defective work left in place (which CII excludes) and partly because the UK study captured residential as well as industrial work.

 The five causes (CII categorisation)